letsencrypt/website/content/post/2018-04-04-sct-encoding.markdown

             008AFFC40CC6C4E3B24578DADE4F815ECBCE2D57A579342119A1E65BC7E5E69CE2
 ```

-One surprising thing you might notice: In the first SCT, `r` and `s` are twenty
+One surprising thing you might notice: In the first SCT, `r` and `s` are 32 (0x20)
 bytes long.
-In the second SCT, they are both twenty-one bytes long, and have a
+In the second SCT, they are both 33 (0x21) bytes long, and have a
 leading zero.
 Integers in DER are two's complement, so if the leftmost bit is
 set, they are interpreted as negative.
 Since `r` and `s` are positive, if the
 leftmost bit would be a 1, an extra byte has to be added so that the leftmost